Time to setup

 Bug Tracking Ticket System

 This blog post presents an easily configurable bug tracking ticket system which integrates various components of Google’s G Suite and is free to use.
-A bug tracking system is a way to keep track of issues reported in a project or in software development.
-It is a necessary part of the infrastructure, and in many cases considered one of the pillars which support a good software team.
+A bug tracking system is a way to keep track of issues reported in a

 Google Sheets + Google Form + Google Apps Script + Gmail = Solution

 Sheetgo has created a simple yet elegant solution for teams with more than 1 developer to assign bugs and track their progress.
 Members of the support team who are in direct contact with users submit bugs through a Google Form.
 The Google Form is connected to a Google Sheet which is used as a centralized database with limited access for developers only.

 Every new bug is reviewed by the product manager or lead developer who assigns it to the appropriate developer to fix it.
 Every developer works on his/her own custom filter view throughout the entire process, until testing and release of the fix.
 A connected Google Apps Script supports the developer in sending emails for test input from their colleague from the user support team, and a final email to the end user to confirm the release of the fix.

 The solution, which we will configure below, provides you with one central database that properly separates tasks between the user, the support and the development team, yet keeps them all connected using intelligent logic in the background.
 Being built on modern online technology provided by Google Drive, this solution is a free system applicable to small and medium-sized organizations that require a properly managed bug tracking ticketing system.